maciuozz/CI-CD/README.md

     make all

-The presence of 2 files named ***texto.txt*** serves to demonstrate the calculation of the FILE_PATH variable in situations where multiple files share the same name.
+The presence of 2 files named ***texto.txt*** with different paths, serves to demonstrate the calculation of the FILE_PATH variable in situations where multiple files share the same name.